ImageMagick/Usage-Markdown/canvas/index.md

 This can be used for example to generate masks to cut up the image in various ways.
 Just assign one point as white and all the rest as black to extract one single 'cell' from the image.

-If you want to smooth (anti-alias) the result you can either use some form of [Super Sampling](../distorts/#super_sampling) to smooth the image.
+If you want to smooth (anti-alias) the result, you can either use some form of [Super Sampling](../distorts/#super_sampling) to smooth the image.
-For example generate one 4 times as big, and "`-scale`" it back to the desired size.
+For example, generate one 4 times as big, and "`-scale`" it back to the desired size.

 ~~~
 convert -size 400x400 xc: -sparse-color  Voronoi \